ABOUT THE PROGRAM

 Ones To Watch Exclusive

-The popular SBS Kickstart initiative gave Ones To Watch the exclusive opportunity to pitch an original production concept for broadcast on an SBS channel, providing a winning pitch a budget for towards development and commissioning.
+The popular SBS initiative gives Ones To Watch the exclusive opportunity to pitch an original production concept for broadcast on an SBS channel, providing a winning pitch a budget for towards development and commissioning.

 A joint partnership initiative between Screen Producers Australia and Screen Australia, the Screen Internship gave Ones To Watch participants the exclusive opportunity to apply for $20,000 to work with a host company from any country, including Australia, and for any screen content type.

-In 2016, the Screen Queensland Indigenous Program Partner initiative was launched to nurture and encourage emerging indigenous producers by providing real opportunities for career development and further business opportunities.
-Three indigenous producers were selected from Queensland as 2016 Ones To Watch.
+In 2017, the Screen Queensland Indigenous Program Partner initiative returns to nurture and encourage emerging indigenous producers by providing real opportunities for career development and further business opportunities.
+Three indigenous producers were selected from Queensland as 2017 Ones To Watch.